Ohrid and Ohrid Lake, UNESCO World Heritage Site

 The single-day trip to the amazing historic town of Ohrid (ancient Lychnidos) located on the picturesque

-The trip envisions visits to the Roman Theater of Lychnidos, Medieval Fortress, "Sveta Bogoroditsa Perivlepta" Church (1295), Plaoshnik archaeological park, and "Sveti Iovan
+The excursion includes visits to the Roman Theater of Lychnidos, Medieval Fortress, "Sveta Bogoroditsa Perivlepta" Church (1295), Plaoshnik archaeological park, and "Sveti Iovan

 Kaneo" Church (14th century), Parchment Workshop.